Enterprise Privacy & Compliance Framework — BlueNexus

 3. Data Localisation Support

-ANNEX F - SUBPROCESSOR ANNEX
+ANNEX F — Subprocessor Annex

-We use the following categories of subprocessors:
+BlueNexus uses the following categories of subprocessors:

 1. Infrastructure & Compute Providers